jshuadvd/hacks-n-notes/training.md

 - time attacks to see which usernames are good or bad
 - [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) - to hash passwords
 - don't use usernames as public like twitter do.
 Use your login username and have another that's the display name
+- if you lock out an account for brute-forcing, don't notify them on the website, but send them an email.

 ## React
 - no CSP support